faisalahmedsifat/labelhub-test/Readme.md

 ```
         Test that login is successful after a failed attempt with incorrect credentials.

+        This test case first attempts to login with incorrect credentials to ensure that the login fails.
+        It then attempts to login again with correct credentials to ensure that the login is successful.

 ```
 ## `login_logout_tests.py`
 ### `test_login_unsuccessful_empty_username`
 ```
             Test case to verify that login is unsuccessful when the username field is left empty.

+            Steps:
+            1. Navigate to the login page
+            2. Find the email input field and leave it empty
+            3. Find the password input field and enter a valid password
+            4. Click on the login button
+            5. Wait for the error message to appear
+            6. Verify that the error message contains the text "Required"

 ```
 ## `login_logout_tests.py`
 ### `test_login_unsuccessful_empty_password`